Encumbrance

 Characters can only wear or carry so many gear items at any point in time without suffering consequences from becoming overburdened.
 These practical constraints are determined by size and capacity.

 Size from the perspective of wearing or carrying an item involves a few considerations.
 These include weight, shape and dimensions, and overall portability.
-A form-fitting piece of body armor is relatively easy to wear when compared to a lighter item that may be bulky and difficult to carry.
+A form-fitting piece of body armor is relatively easy to wear compared to a lighter item that may be bulky and difficult to carry.

 To keep things simple, items are divided into only two sizes, small and large.